Treaty of Bruges (1375): Background

 The second phase of the Hundred Years' War gave advantage to the French.
 In total, between 1369 and 1375, King of France Charles V took back almost all the territories lost before 1369 and even land owned by the English before the start of the war, with the exceptions of Calais, Cherbourg, Brest, Bordeaux, Bayonne, and some fortresses in the Massif Central.
-But at this point, Charles V knew he could not regain more ground, the inhabitants of the Bordeaux region being inclined to support the English because of their commercial ties (they exported their wine on a massive scale to England).
-Since his strategy was based on winning back hearts before that of territories, he did not want to encumber himself with cities ready to rebel at the first opportunity.
-The road was thus open to negotiate in Bruges a treaty ending the war by recognizing the sovereignty of the French over the reconquered territories.
+But at this point, Charles V knew he could not regain more ground, and the inhabitants of the Bordeaux region were inclined to support the English because of their commercial ties (they exported their wine on a massive scale to England).
+Since his strategy was based on winning back hearts before that of territories, he did not want to burden himself with cities ready to rebel at the first opportunity.
+The road was thus open to negotiate a treaty ending the war in Bruges by recognizing the sovereignty of the French over the reconquered territories.

 The scene

-Bruges and its cloth industry dependent on wool imports from across the Channel, was a pro-English city in the French territory.
+Bruges and its cloth industry, dependent on wool imports across the Channel, was a pro-English city in French territory.
 Its ease of access for the English made it a neutral ground favorable for negotiations.
 Philip the Bold, Duke of Burgundy, son-in-law and heir of the Count of Flanders Louis de Male, was the negotiator for the French.
 He was assisted by a team of advisers sent by Charles V: the bishop of Amiens Jean de La Grange, Hugues de Châtillon, lord of Dampierre and Roullamcourt and Master of Crossbowmen, the count of Tancarville (Bertrand Du Guesclin), the count of Saarbrücken Jean IV of Saarbrücken-Commercy, Arnaud de Corbie (the first president of the Parlement), Bureau de La Rivière, Johan Harlaston, Johan Shepeye doctor in law, Enguerran Dendiu lord of Chastiamullan, and Nicolas du Bosc.
-On the English side the Duke of Lancaster John of Gaunt represented Edward III.
+The Duke of Lancaster, John of Gaunt, represented Edward III on the English side.
+Among his advisers was the future religious reformer John Wycliffe.